 The Northern Star Hotel is the oldest hotel in Hamilton that retains its original name and location.
 First opened by Richard Nickolls in 1877,60 the hotel was a brick two-storey with eight bedrooms, a large balcony, a bar, a cellar and a detached brick kitchen.
 It also included three horse stables and a four-room weatherboard cottage.

-Inside the hotel you will find a memorial plaque in honour of Tom Maguire.
+Outside the hotel, on the wall facing James Street, you will find a memorial plaque in honour of Tom Maguire.
 Maguire was a leading boxing trainer and often hosted fights at the Northern Star to entertain patrons.
 One of Maguire’s most famous trainees was Dave Sands, a Dunghutti man who grew up in Burnt Bridge, Kempsey, and at age 15 came to Newcastle to train with Maguire.
 Sands quickly earned many victories and was named Australian middleweight and light heavyweight champion in 1946.62 Tragically, Sands died in a truck accident in 1952.
 He has been described as one of the greatest boxers never to have won a world title.

 The hotel was completely redesigned in 1969 for a more modern look.
 In 1989 it was purchased by the Ramplin family, who still own and run it today.
 The Northern Star became well known in the 1990s as an Irish pub, with many members of the local Irish community enjoying a pint of Guinness there.
 In 2000, the hotel was used by the Irish Olympic team for meals and soft drinks in their preparation for the Sydney Olympics.
 If you step inside the pub today, you’ll find their signed team shirts proudly displayed in the restaurant area.63